 Calculated use of these principles can look like sloppy bowing, but it's anything but.

 "If you let the sounding point have what it wants," Stern said, "then this is not sloppy bowing."

 Another principle that Stern described was what he called, "the magical moment of freefall."

 For example, if you do a bow change during an appropriate moment of freefall, it will be a smooth bow change.
 You have to set up that moment of freefall, though, for it to happen.

 Some artists move quite a lot when they play, and some do not.
 Though this concept of "freefall" justifies movement, it doesn't actually require extreme movement, Stern said.

 "Accomplished artists can create that moment of freefall with very minimal movement," Stern said.
 Take, for example, the late Soviet violinist, David Oistrakh.

 "He's kind of solid as a rock," Stern said, "but you can see in this video, there is a lot he is doing with his feet."

 Here is the video to which Stern was referring, of a 1963 performance of the Tchaikovsky Concerto with Staatskapelle Berlin; Gennadi Roshdestwenski, conductor.
-The solo part comes in at 1:48; watch his feet and other subtle body movements:
+Watch his feet and other subtle body movements: